meshcalero/meshcaline.org/docs/index.md

 ##### [Basic meshcaline](basics)

-What are the fundamental concepts and design paradigms of **meshcaline** and how does it implement hypertext?
-An introduction for getting started with **meshcaline** and a must read that sets the scene for most of the other posts. [...more](basics)
+What are the fundamental concepts and design paradigms of *meshcaline*{: .m} and how does it implement hypertext?
+An introduction for getting started with *meshcaline*{: .m} and a must read that sets the scene for most of the other posts. [...more](basics)

 ##### [Why Hypertext API?](hypertext)